 DBS Altitude Card is the best no-fee air miles credit card to use if your expenditures are spread evenly across different areas.
 With it, you can earn 1.2 miles for every S$1 of local expenditure and 2 miles for every S$1 of overseas expense.
-DBS Altitude Card is very similar to one of our favorite cards, Citi Premier Miles Card, but it's different in one important aspect: DBS Altitude provides 3 miles for S$1 spent on online travel bookings, and it waives your annual fee if you spend more than S$2,000 a month (S$25,000 per year).
+DBS Altitude Card is also unique in that it waives your annual fee if you spend more than S$2,000 a month (S$25,000 per year).
 Therefore, if care about getting your annual fee waived than earning bonus awards, DBS Altitude may be the right card for you.
 In the following review, we'll explain why we like this card so much.

 Pros of DBS Altitude

 - Annual fee waiver when you spend at least S$25,000 a year (10,000 bonus miles if you spend less than S$25,000 and pay the annual fee)

 - 1.2 miles for S$1 of local spend and 2 miles for overseas spend